MonikaSuchoszek/beyond-the-known/_posts/en/2017-10-03-Georgia-Chaaladi.markdown

 coords:
   lat: 43.1142451
   lng: 42.7287766

+gallery_items:
+  - image: "/assets/Georgia/Chaaladi/IMG_0351.jpg"
+    gallery_image: "/assets/gallery/chaaladi.jpg"
+    description: "Chaaladi glacier, one of the most popular destinations for a hike in the proximity of Mestia, Georgia."
 ---
 One of the most popular destinations for a hike in the proximity of Mestia is Chaaladi glacier.
 A very easy walk can take you there, following along a dirt road this would even be considered boring by some.
 Loud trucks, driving to